mk/clerk-px23/README.md

 ### Presentation

 Clerk uses a client/server architecture.
 The server runs in the JVM process that hosts the user's development environment.
-The client executes in a web browser running an embedded Clojure interpreter[^sci].
+The client executes in a web browser running an embedded Clojure interpreter.[^sci]

 [^sci]: [Small Clojure Interpreter](https://github.com/babashka/sci) by Michiel Borkent